DaanVanVugt/cv/index.md

     - User-interface optimized for speed even with large menus
     - Resilient to network failure
     - Cross-compile and deploy client to Android or embedded systems
-    - Has processed over 280 000 &eur; in payments
+    - Has processed over 280 000 € in payments

 ----